jonessarae/process_maxquant/README.md

 ## Template for Prism

 Included is a text file called *prism_output_template.txt* that contains excel formulas specific for the output file, *exp_stats.xlsx*.

-The text file can be copied to a new sheet in *exp_stats.xlsx*.
+Everything in the text file can be copied to a new sheet in *exp_stats.xlsx*.

 It will then populate with values based on the protein ID (cell B1).

 The table generated can then be used as input for Prism.

 Example: